Workday, Inc.: Adaptive Insights

+Lawsuit over hiring algorithm bias

+In 2023, Workday was named in a federal class-action lawsuit alleging that its artificial intelligence (AI)-driven hiring tools discriminated against applicants based on age, race, and disability.
+The lead plaintiff, Derek Mobley, claimed that Workday’s résumé screening algorithms systematically excluded older candidates and individuals with disabilities from consideration.
+Workday denied the allegations, stating that its systems were not designed to consider protected characteristics directly, but critics argued that bias emerged through proxy variables in the data.

+In May 2025, a U.S. District Court judge allowed the age discrimination claims under the Age Discrimination in Employment Act (ADEA) to proceed as a collective action.
+Subsequent rulings required Workday to disclose the list of clients that used its AI hiring features.
+Legal analysts noted that the case could set a significant precedent for whether software vendors can be held liable under U.S. employment discrimination law when their algorithms are used in hiring at scale.

 Business model

-Workday makes money by selling subscriptions to its services rather than selling the software outright.
-Expenses are booked up front when it signs on a new customer but the associated revenue is recognized over the life of multiyear agreements.
-In first quarter 2016, Workday announced annual revenue in excess of $1 billion for the first time ever in fiscal year 2016.
+Workday sells subscriptions to its services.
+Expenses are booked up front when it signs on a new customer, but the associated revenue is recognized over the life of multiyear agreements.
+In the first quarter of 2016, Workday announced annual revenue in excess of $1 billion for the first time in fiscal year 2016.

 Corporate governance

-Duffield holds voting rights to Workday shares that were worth $3.4 billion and Bhusri held rights to shares valued at $1.3 billion.
+Duffield holds voting rights to Workday shares that are worth $3.4 billion and Bhusri holds voting rights to shares valued at $1.3 billion.
 Collectively, they hold 67% of the company's voting shares.
 This voting structure makes the event of a hostile takeover much less likely.